LBNL-ETA/MSWH/docs/source/installation.rst

 Package Installation
 --------------------

-Most users should be able to install the package by following the `Setup and Installation and Simple Installation Using Conda <https://github.com/LBNL-ETA/MSWH#setup-and-installation>`_ section of the MSWH repo `README` file.
+Most users will be able to install the MSWH Python package by following the `Setup and Installation and Simple Installation Using Conda <https://github.com/LBNL-ETA/MSWH#setup-and-installation>`_ section of the README.md file that is displayed at the landing page of the MSWH repository.
+Please use those instructions as the primary approach to MSWH package installation.

-The set of instructions presented here are intended for technical users that are relatively new to virtual environments or `Python` in general, or for users who encountered issues with the simple installation instructions available in the `README` file.
-Here we also show to the users how to utilize an alternative package management system in `Python`, `venv <https://docs.python.org/3.8/library/venv.html>`_.
+The set of instructions presented here is intended for technical users that are relatively new to virtual environments or Python in general, for users who encountered issues with the simple installation instructions available in the `README.md <https://github.com/LBNL-ETA/MSWH>`_ file, or any other users looking for a reminder on some of the installation steps.
+These instructions also show to the users how to utilize an alternative Python package management system, `venv <https://docs.python.org/3.8/library/venv.html>`_.

 Please make sure to install `pip` and, in case you are not using `venv`, `conda` as instructed in `Setup and Installation on the readme file <https://github.com/LBNL-ETA/MSWH#setup-and-installation>`_.